Mindfulness and Inflammation: A Practical Guide for Stressed Adults

 In plain language, the body gets fewer false fire drills.

 Researchers often discuss executive control, the brain’s task-directing system, and the default mode network, which is active during self-focused thinking and rumination.
 Mindfulness may change how these networks respond to stress, but it does not switch immunity off.
 It may help rebalance stress-immune signaling so the body is less likely to stay stuck in a high-alert pattern.
-This pathway is plausible rather than settled; researchers still disagree about which immune markers are most responsive and whether changes persist after training ends source.
+This pathway is plausible rather than settled; researchers still disagree about which immune markers are most responsive and whether changes persist after training ends PMC research article.

 Mindfulness vs Relaxation Training and Wellness Education Trials